Data Validation: What is it and why is it Important?

 Why is Data Validation Important?

-Receiving multiple data feeds from multiple data sources from data sources can result in meta data changes and subsequent data loss.
-If there is a specifically defined list of systems or data formats and that changes between data sources, then data validation prevents loss of data.
+Receiving multiple data feeds from multiple data sources from data sources can result in metadata changes and subsequent data loss.
+If there is a specifically defined list of systems or data formats that changes between data sources, then data validation prevents the loss of data.

 Data Validation is key to downstream data analysis and decision making.
 If you don’t have good quality data, then it is very likely it will affect the decisions you make based on the data.
 For example, in central banking, if transaction data is not validated then calculated rates can be wrong or derived statistics will be misleading.
 Having good quality data allows analytics to be applied to receive results that can be used reliably for decisions making.